 Carry lots of ORS packets or electoral packets for oral rehydration of minerals and also check the List of Things to Carry for Spiti Valley trip

 11. Never leave your food open

-Open food attracts nearby animals and some can be quite dangerous too like bears and leopards.
+Open food attracts nearby animals, and some can be quite dangerous too like bears and leopards.
 Hence, you must always keep your food packed in proper sealable packs.
-After dinner at night, make sure you wrap all your food items so that no smell is emitted to attract any unnecessary visitors.
+After dinner at night, make sure you wrap all your food items so that it does not emit any smell to attract any unnecessary visitors.

 You do not want to get in the tussle with some animals in Spiti Valley or any other parts of Kinnaur Valley 🙂 🙂